 Figure legends

 Figure 1: Populations with differing degrees of adaptedness hovering around a phenotypic optimum.
 Three different populations are represented with black (X1), blue (X2) and red (X3) lines.
-Dotted lines indicate trajectories towards the phenotypic optimum, whilst dashed lines represent paths of populations maintaining stability around the phenotypic optimum.
-The size of arrow heads indicates the speed of movement towards or around a phenotypic optimum.
+Dotted lines indicate trajectories towards the phenotypic optimum, whilst dashed lines represent the paths of populations hovering around the phenotypic optimum.
+The size of arrow heads indicates the adaptability of populations, with larger arrowheads representing more rapid movement towards a phenotypic optimum, at the cost of more erratic movement when hovering around that phenotypic optimum.

 Figure 2: Flow diagram of differences between modelled populations.
 House-of-Cards and Gaussian models represent two sides of Continuum of Alleles models, with implicit expectations for adaptedness versus adaptability.
 Lines represent chromosomes with dots representing trait mutations (black) or deleterious non-trait mutations (red).
 The size of dots indicates their phenotypic/fitness effect.
 Adapted from Walsh and Lynch (2018), Figure 28.1.